KhDan007/Portfolio-landing/README.md

 ﻿# Portfolio-landing
-This is simple landing that includes:
+This is simple landing, it was for my practice.
+It includes:
 - burger menu
 - and it is fully responsive